Reporting Police Misconduct in Australia

 There are three main tiers of making a complaint:

 - If the misconduct is minor in nature, a complaint can be made to the particular officer’s manager or to the AFP Professional Standards;

 - If the misconduct is more serious in nature or you are unhappy with how the AFP Professional Standards have handled the complaint, you can further complain to the Commonwealth Law Enforcement Ombudsman;

 - For serious misconduct allegations such as corruption, a direct application to the Australian Commission for Law Enforcement Integrity can be made.

 Complaints against AFP or ACT police misconduct can be made regardless if the conduct occurred outside Australia, the police officer was off-duty, or if you cannot specifically identify the police officer involved.

-More information about reporting police misconduct in the ACT and reporting misconduct by AFP officers can be found in our dedicated article, Reporting Police Misconduct in the ACT.
+More information can be found in our dedicated article, Reporting Police Misconduct in the ACT.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.

 When you call the Go To Court Legal Hotline, you will be connected directly to a lawyer, every time.